MUSEUM OF OCCUPATIONS AND FREEDOM

 Mr. Taavet Hinrikus

-Taavet Hinrikus is co-founder and CEO of TransferWise, the international money transfer platform created by Estonians.
+Taavet Hinrikus is Co-founder and Chairman of TransferWise, the international money transfer platform created by Estonians.
 Mr. Hinrikus also serves as an Advisor at Ambient Sound Investments OÜ and RedMart Pte.
 Ltd. As Skype's first employee, he helped build a company that has changed hundreds of millions of lives.
 He is also a digital advisor for the Prime Minister of Estonia and an angel investor.

 Mr. Urmo Kübar